Transgender/Gender-Affirming Health

 What can I expect during my appointment at HSHC?

-• Visit #1: Meet and greet, discuss transition goals, review health history, and a physical exam.
+- Visit #1: Meet and greet, review intake information, and a non-invasive physical exam.
 You will not need to do anything you are not comfortable with.
 The purpose of this exam is to ensure you are healthy and well.

-• Visit #2: A review of your bloodwork results, you will sign consent forms to start your hormone therapy and get your prescriptions that day.
+- Visit #2: A review of your bloodwork results, you will sign consent forms to start your hormone therapy and get your prescriptions that day.
+You can also discuss surgery options, if you are interested.

 What are the wait times for referrals, surgery, etc.?

-• Referrals for hormone and surgical WPATH readiness letters will depend on if you will be going to a private psychologist or through MSI.
+- Referrals for surgical WPATH readiness letters will depend on if you will be going to the HSHC social worker, a private psychologist, or through MSI.

 How do I change my name/gender marker?